chirpy2605/voron/V0/Dragon_Burner/Beta7/README.md

 - Removed the 4010 retainer lug on the cowl and lengthened to retaining guides to hole those fans in place

+- Removed unnecessary self tapping screw holes from the cowls

+- Updated the KlickyNG cowl orientation

+- Modified the ZeroClick cowl to have an integrated mount and include replacement shorter Z rail endstops

 ## Notes:

 - Moving the hotend back 2mm means that you should redefine your X and Y limits to account for the new position